Maryam-Haghani/NEFFy/README.md

 ```
 If the _make_ command is not available on your operating system, [here](https://maryam-haghani.github.io/Neffy/executable_installation.html) is how you can install it.

-Once the compilation is complete, you can run the program via the command line. <br>
+Once the compilation is complete, you can run the program via the command line. <br/>
 This package is cross-platform and works on Linux, Windows, and macOS without requiring additional compilation.

 ## Tutorial